UIM-Showdown/uim-showdown-discord-bot/README.md

 * **registerCommands():** Defines command callbacks and registers them with the bot.
 Each callback method is decorated with an @self.bot.tree.command decorator, which automatically adds the command to the bot's command tree.
 * **registerErrorHandler():** Defines and registers the error handler callback, which replies to the interaction with the exception message if it is a UserError, and otherwise reports an internal error to the error channel.
 * **registerInteractionHook():** Defines and registers the interaction hook for the bot, which is called upon all user interactions in the server.
 If the interaction is a button click on a button with ID "approve" or "deny", handles the action for approving or denying a submission.
 * **registerReadyHook():** Defines and registers the ready hook, which is called upon first connecting to Discord.
-Calls methods to populate instance variables with data from the backend and the Discord server, and to handle command-line flags that cause the bot to do something other than starting up normally (e.g. setting up or tearing down the server).
+Calls methods to populate instance variables with data from the backend and the Discord server, and to handle command-line flags that cause the bot to do something other than starting up normally (e.g. syncing commands to the server).
 * **start():** Calls run() on the underlying Bot object (from the discord.py library)

 ## Adding a command